This article about family law was last updated in 2024.

 If you can’t agree with each other on how to solve any or all of the above issues, the next step is mediation.

 Mediation involves you and your former spouse sitting down with an independent third person to attempt to resolve issues in dispute.
-This process does not necessarily require that you and your former spouse face each other in same room.
+This process does not necessarily require that you and your former spouse face each other in the same room.
 The mediator may move between you in separate rooms.

 It is a requirement of family law that mediation is attempted before you can bring your case before the court.
 You might have heard of this being called Family Dispute Resolution.